EclipseR1/cs50x-project-scheduler/README.md

-# **Project Title: Project Scheduler**
+# **CS50x Final Project: Project Scheduler**
+*`Web application made using Python, HTML, CSS, JavaScript, SQL and Flask.`*

 Project Scheduler is an event planner that will help its user organise and track all his/her events.

-Project Scheduler features:
+### **Main Features:**

-- A live clock, that syncs with the system clock, at the top of the page to help its user keep track of time to attend all those important events
+* Live clock that syncs with the system clock, at the top of the page to help its user keep track of time to attend all those important events
-- Countdown Timer that counts down to (displaying in Days, Hours, Mins, and Secs), and displaying the event details of, the next upcoming event
+* Countdown Timer that counts down to (displaying in Days, Hours, Mins, and Secs), and displaying the event details of, the next upcoming event
-- An event organiser that:
+* Event organiser that:
-    - Displays all of its user's events and free time by day (default will display the events of the current day, with the option to select past or future days)
+    * Displays all of its user's events and free time by day (default will display the events of the current day, with the option to select past or future days)
-    - Highlights all potential conflicting events
+    * Highlights all potential conflicting events
-    - Option to view, add, edit, or delete any event in the organiser
+    * Option to view, add, edit, or delete any event in the organiser
-- An event history page that shows the timestamp of when any event was created, edited or removed
+* Event history page that shows the timestamp of when any event was created, edited or removed

-Project Scheduler is also decorated and functions with a combination of various HTML, CSS, SQL and JS techniques, such as (excluding those mentioned above):
+Project Scheduler is also decorated and functions with a combination of various HTML, CSS, and JS techniques, such as (excluding those mentioned above):

 - The collapsable features view on the welcome page
 - The option to show/hide passwords during login/register